gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_of_ada_2012_features.rst

 Each feature corresponds to an Ada Issue ('AI') approved by the Ada standardization group (ISO/IEC JTC1/SC22/WG9) for inclusion in Ada 2012.
-The features are ordered based on the relevant sections of the Ada Reference Manual ("RM").
-When a given AI relates to multiple points in the RM, the earliest is used.

-A complete description of the AIs may be found in http://www.ada-auth.org/ai05-summary.html.
+The section "RM references" lists all modified paragraphs in the Ada 2005 reference manual.
+The details of each modification as well as a complete description of the AIs may be found in http://www.ada-auth.org/ai05-summary.html.

 .. index:: AI-0002 (Ada 2012 feature)